TeaZea/Global_Marketing_Project/README.md

 - Created the scripts to output an alert with the tag string.
 - Added reset button.
 - Added more catagories.
 Had to stop as application will go to the back to the product team to ensure catagories/items are correct.
+- Added CSS classes to index and stylesheet.
   }